 In July 2010 a woman was raped after leaving an LA Fitness in Washington.
-The perpetrator of this horrible crime ran up behind the woman in the parking lot of the gym, after she left the fitness center at midnight.
+The perpetrator of this horrible crime ran up behind the woman in the parking lot of the gym after she left the fitness center at midnight.

-I don’t know, but this is a question that I think the fitness club industry needs to talk about.
+If the person working at the front desk watched the woman as she walked to her car?
+I don’t know, but this is a question that I think the gym industry needs to talk about.

 If you belong to a health club – or work there yourself – how many times have you seen the people at the front desk: